On the existence of supporting broken book decompositions for contact forms in dimension 3: Construction of a broken book decomposition from ECH theory

-Hence for each $z$ we have a projected pseudo-holomorphic curve containing $z$.
-Given a point $z$, the pseudo-holomorphic curve through $z$ has a finite number of points where it is tangent to the holomorphic $\langle \partial_s, R_\lambda \rangle$-plane, where $s$ is the extra $\R$-coordinate.
-Indeed, close enough to its limit end orbits in~$\P$, the pseudo-holomorphic curve is not tangent to this plane field by the asymptotic behaviour given by \cite[Theorem 2.2]{Sie2} and, by the isolated zero property for holomorphic maps, all these tangency points are isolated.
-These correspond exactly to the points where the projection of the curve to~$M$ is not an immersion.
-We call these points the singular points of the projected curve.
-Everywhere else, the projection of the curve to~$M$ is positively transverse to the Reeb vector field $R_\lambda$.
+\begin{proof} Consider the point~$(0,z)$ in $\R\times M$.
+Denote by $\hat S_0$ the embedded pseudo-holomorphic curve from Lemma \ref{lemma: main} passing through~$(0,z)$.
+It has a finite number of points where it is tangent to the holomorphic $\langle \partial_s, R_\lambda \rangle$-plane, where $s$ is the extra $\R$-coordinate.
+Indeed, Siefring proved that close enough to its limit end orbits in~$\P$, the pseudo-holomorphic curve is not tangent to this plane field~\cite[Theorem 2.2]{Sie2} and, by the isolated zero property for holomorphic maps, all these tangency points are isolated.

+Denote by $S_0$ the projection of $\hat S_0$ in~$M$.
+It contains $z$.
+The projection of the tangency points correspond exactly to the points where $S_0$ is not immersed.
+We call these points the singular points of $S_0$ and we denote them by $x_i$, $i=1,\dots,p$.
+Everywhere else $S_0$ is positively transverse to the Reeb vector field $R_\lambda$.

+We apply the following desingularisation procedure to $S_0$, due to Fried for the part away from the singularities~\cite{Fr} .

+\begin{lemma} Let $R$ be a non-zero vector field on a $3$-manifold $M$ (here not necessarily Reeb) and $S_0$ be a compact surface with boundary in $M$, immersed away from a finite number of interior points, whose boundary is tangent to $R$ and whose interior is positively transerse to $R$ away from its singularities.
+Assume that $S_0$ is $\partial$-strong with respect to~$R$.
+For every $\epsilon>0$ and $x\in S_0$, consider the trajectory $\gamma_\epsilon (x)$ of $R$ through $x$ for time in $(-\epsilon, \epsilon)$.
+Then there exists a $\partial$-strong $R$-section $S$ with $\partial S \subset \partial S_0$ and intersecting every $\gamma_\epsilon (x)$ for $x\in S_0$. \end{lemma} \begin{proof} We modify $S_0$, first away from its singular points, and then around the singular points.
+First we put $S_0$ in general position by a generic perturbation, keeping it transverse to~$R$ away from the singular points: we make its self-intersections transverse and its triple self-intersection points isolated.